dereuromark/cakephp-cache/docs/Full-page.md

 }
 ```
 By adding the `'when'` part, we make sure it only get's invoked for GET requests which is a performance increase.

+If you want to create the key used to save the cached file yourself then pass a `'keyGenerator'` callable.
+This is usefull to remove query keys wich don't affect the page's content.

 ### DispatcherFilter
 Your bootstrap needs to enable the Cache dispatcher filter: